helius-labs/yellowstone-grpc/README_PREPROCESSED.md

 # Rust client for Solana gRPC interface - Preprocessed Transactions

-This guide explains how to use the preprocessed transactions feature with the Solana geyser gRPC client.
+This functionality only exists in this feature branch but we aim to merge it soon to the primary Yellowstone repo.

 ## Prerequisites